junxit/us-congress-bills-110/bill.md

 - **(a)** *Short title* This Act may be cited as the “Federal Employee Protection of Disclosures Act”.
 - **(b)** *Clarification of disclosures covered* Section 2302(b)(8) of title 5, United States Code, is amended—
   - **(1)** in subparagraph (A)—
-    - **(A)** by striking “which the employee or applicant reasonably believes evidences” and inserting “, without restriction to time, place, form, motive, context, or prior disclosure made to any person by an employee or applicant, including a disclosure made in the ordinary course of an employee’s duties, that the employee or applicant reasonably believes is evidence of”; and
+    - **(A)** by striking “which the employee or applicant reasonably believes evidences” and inserting “, without restriction to time, place, form, motive, context, or prior disclosure made to any person by an employee or applicant, including a disclosure made in the ordinary course of an employee’s duties, that the employee or applicant reasonably believes is evidence of”;
     - **(B)** in clause (i), by striking “a violation” and inserting “any violation”; and
+    - **(C)** by striking “or” at the end;
   - **(2)** in subparagraph (B)—
-    - **(A)** by striking “which the employee or applicant reasonably believes evidences” and inserting “, without restriction to time, place, form, motive, context, or prior disclosure made to any person by an employee or applicant, including a disclosure made in the ordinary course of an employee’s duties, of information that the employee or applicant reasonably believes is evidence of”; and
+    - **(A)** by striking “which the employee or applicant reasonably believes evidences” and inserting “, without restriction to time, place, form, motive, context, or prior disclosure made to any person by an employee or applicant, including a disclosure made in the ordinary course of an employee’s duties, of information that the employee or applicant reasonably believes is evidence of”;
-    - **(B)** in clause (i), by striking “a violation” and inserting “any violation (other than a violation of this section)”.
+    - **(B)** in clause (i), by striking “a violation” and inserting “any violation (other than a violation of this section)”; and
+    - **(C)** in clause (ii), by adding “or” at the end; and
+  - **(3)** by adding at the end the following:
+    > - **(C)** any disclosure that—
+    >   - **(i)** is made by an employee or applicant of information required by law or Executive order to be kept secret in the interest of national defense or the conduct of foreign affairs that the employee or applicant reasonably believes is direct and specific evidence of—
+    >     - **(I)** any violation of any law, rule, or regulation;
+    >     - **(II)** gross mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety; or
+    >     - **(III)** a false statement to Congress on an issue of material fact; and
+    >   - **(ii)** is made to—
+    >     - **(I)** a member of a committee of Congress having a primary responsibility for oversight of a department, agency, or element of the Federal Government to which the disclosed information relates and who is authorized to receive information of the type disclosed;
+    >     - **(II)** any other Member of Congress who is authorized to receive information of the type disclosed; or
+    >     - **(III)** an employee of Congress who has the appropriate security clearance and is authorized to receive information of the type disclosed.

 - **(c)** *Covered disclosures* Section 2302(a)(2) of title 5, United States Code, is amended—
   - **(1)** in subparagraph (B)(ii), by striking “and” at the end;
   - **(2)** in subparagraph (C)(iii), by striking the period at the end and inserting “; and”; and